Standards development and committees

 ETSI Partnership Projects (EPP)

-Our EPPs are established when there is a need to cooperate with other organizations to achieve a standardization goal.
+Our EPPs are established when there is a need to cooperate with other organisations to achieve a standardisation goal.
 There are currently two partnership projects: the Third Generation Partnership Project (3GPP™) and oneM2M.

 Industry Specification Groups (ISG)